wasmCloud/wasmcloud.com/docs/fundamentals/debugging/host.md

 ## Finding the logs (release tarball)

-If you followed the [installation](/docs/installation) guide then you likely started the host by running a command like `./bin/wasmcloud_host start` or `./bin/wasmcloud_host daemon`.
-In the same directory where you unpacked the tarball you'll be able to find the logs in `./tmp/log/erlang.log.X`, where `X` starts at `1` and will increment monotonically as the log file grows too large.
+If you followed the [installation](/docs/installation) guide then you likely started the host by running a command like `wash up` or `wash up --detached`.
+If you ran the host using `wash up` the logs will be printed to the screen, otherwise they will be located in the `~/.wash/downloads` directory.

 If you take a look at the top of one of these logfiles (using `head` for example on Unix systems) you'll see something like: